berndporr/deepNeuronalFilter/README.md

  - IIR: https://github.com/berndporr/iir1
  - FIR: https://github.com/berndporr/fir1

-2) Install openCV library by running:

-Linux: `sudo apt install libopencv-dev`, Mac: `brew install opencv`

-3) Install boost library by running:
+2) Install the boost library by running:

-Linux: `sudo apt-get install libboost-dev`, Mac: is included in opencv
+Linux: `sudo apt-get install libboost-dev`

-4) And make sure you have `cmake` installed.
+3) Make sure you have `cmake` installed.

+4) Optionally, install the openCV library by running:

+Linux: `sudo apt install libopencv-dev`

+OpenCV is used for realtime plotting of the EEG filter but not needed for the DNF library itself.

 ## How to compile